notomorrow/hyperion-engine/README.md

 ### Known issues
 * Currently some resources are not being cleaned up properly on close
-* Sometimes, may run into a race condition, some things need to be more thread-safe
+* May run into a race condition.
+This is getting pretty rare though.
 * Scripting has issues with generic types
 * Binding C++ variables to scripts still not fleshed out
+* Voxel cone tracing may have stability issues